- Claiming a TPD Payout Through a Superannuation Fund

 - A portion of your withdrawal amount is tax-free when you are younger than your preservation age, with the balance taxed at 22%.

-Other Types of Disability Payouts
+Other Types of Total and Permanent Disability Payments

-TPD payouts are a great option when seeking financial support for a permanent medical condition.
-However, other types of disability payouts may be available through your superannuation fund.
+Other disability payouts may be available through your superannuation fund.
 Here are two alternatives:

 1. Income Protection Claims